stsharin/Pin-Matcher-Master/README.md

-# Generate pin and varify
+# Generate pin and verify